-Add the seafood and spices, and cook for five minutes.
+Add the seafood and spices and cook for 5 minutes.

-Remove any unopened mussels and add the cream and pepper.
-Stir well and check the seasoning.
+Remove any unopened mussels and add the cream.
+Stir well and season.

-Stir in the herbs and serve with a crusty baguette and green salad.
+Stir in the herbs and serve with crusty bread and green salad.

 Check out the video to this recipe below and many other potato recipe videos on our video hub.

 200g streaky bacon, chopped

 75g squid, sliced

 75g fresh salmon fillet (optional)

 Pinch of saffron threads